Ivan-Serbin/configure-ad/README.md

 </p>

 <p>
-Go to the Azure portal and navigate to the Client-1 > networking > click on client-1432 next to network interface > DNS servers > custom > [static ipv4 addres set in the beginning of the lab] > save
+Go to the Azure portal and navigate to the Client-1 > networking > click on client-1432 next to network interface > DNS servers > custom > [static ipv4 addres set in the beginning of the lab] > save.
+Next restart Client-1 > login as mydomain.com\[chosen name] > settings > system > about > rename this PC (Advanced) > change > mydomain > [mydomain.com].
+Move back to DC-1 and confirm that Client-1 shows up in the computers folder in Active Directory Users and Computers.
+Finally create a new organzational unit "_CLIENTS" > drag Client-1 into there.

 </p>
 <br />